Online Golf Lessons & Video Golf Swing Analysis

 Below are instructions for both methods.
 Keep in mind file attachment sizes are limited to 10 -25 mb by most email providers.

 A good way to publish your swing video for an online golf lesson is to upload it to YouTube.
 Note that YouTube has an “unlisted” setting so that your video can only be viewed by those who know your link.
 During the publishing process of your video upload, you will be given an opportunity to select “unlisted.”
-This setting will restrict viewing only to those people that have the link.

 You will need a YouTube account, so if you don’t already have one, it is a simple process and free.